Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 PayPal - Send Money, Money Transfer

-PayPal has enabled me to make online purchases in a safe and secure manner, and as with 3iX above, their customer service is excellent, taking care of queries promptly so as to alleviate any worries with payments.
+PayPal has enabled me to make online purchases in a safe and secure manner, and their customer service is excellent, taking care of queries promptly so as to alleviate any worries with payments.
 Instant acknowledgement of payments processed means comfort in the knowledge that orders for goods and services will be actioned without undue delay.

 [ top ]